 Espresso machines core functionality is powered by steam, pump, compressed air or piston.

 Steam powered espresso machines use hot vapour under pressure to push water through finely ground coffee.
-There are those who question this method, saying that steams over heats and ends up changing the authentic flavour of coffee.
+There are those who question this method, saying that steams over heats and ends up changing the authentic flavour.

-- Using pump is said to make superior authentic coffee because the coffee is not over heated.
+- Using pump is said to make superior authentic coffee as is not over heated.

-- They are customizable; you can put your own spin on the coffee you are brewing.
+- They are customizable; you can put your own spin when brewing.